ritatam/nanopore-biosecurity-workshop-2022/README.md

 Here, consensus sequence polishing is a three-step process:

 1. <code>mini_align</code>: Map the filtered nanopore reads back to the draft sequence.
 This will output an alignment BAM file called <code>polish.round1.bam</code>.
 You can use it with the <code>-h</code> flag to print help message first.
-(Note: <code>mini_align</code> is a compact version of <code>minimap2</code> that comes with the medaka package, which can automatically generate all other intermediate files required by step 2-3 to save user's time)
+(Note: <code>mini_align</code> is a compact version of <code>minimap2</code> that comes with the medaka package, which can automatically generate all other intermediate files required by step 2-3 to save user's time.
+It can use minimap2 if you wish.)

 		mini_align -h		# To print help message mini_align -i ../reads.fastq -r ../draft.fasta -m -p polish.round1 -t 1